-At Skanda Vale we ever seek to bring life into those traditions of worship which have been misinterpreted or incorrectly practiced over the years.
+At Skanda Vale we ever seek to bring life into those traditions of worship which have been misinterpreted or incorrectly practised over the years.
 We are always trying to go back to how those traditions were followed when they were originally instituted and set into motion by the saints and avatars who were inspired by the Divine.

-In this way we are re-establishing dharma through the timeless worship of God.
-This is seen in all the pujas and festivals at Skanda Vale and as a result the Temples have become reservoirs of the grace and power of God.
+In this way, we are re-establishing dharma through the timeless worship of God.
+This is seen in all the pujas and festivals at Skanda Vale and as a result, the Temples have become reservoirs of the grace and power of God.

 The Christian Services in particular have undergone substantial development in this respect.
 Over time we have gradually built up a Christian Service which truly extols the virtue of Christ in the consecration of the Wine and Host.